dividohq/merchant-api-pub-sdk-php/README.md

         'foo' => 'bar',
     ]);

-// Note: If creating an appliclation (credit request) on a merchant with a shared secret, you will have to pass in a correct hmac
+// Note: If creating an application (credit request) on a merchant with a shared secret, you will have to pass in a correct hmac
 $response = $sdk->applications()->createApplication($application, [], ['X-Divido-Hmac-Sha256' => 'EkDuBPzoelFHGYEmF30hU31G2roTr4OFoxI9efPxjKY=']);

 $applicationResponseBody = $response->getBody()->getContents();